dirtsimple/imposer/specs/Basics.cram.md

 # JSON dump:
     $ IMPOSER_PATH=imposer imposer-cmd json dummy
     hello from imposer-project.md!
-    State 'this/that' has been loaded
+    Module 'this/that' has been loaded
     The project configuration has been loaded.
-    warning: state dummy contains PHP tweaks that will not be loaded; tweaks must be defined in the project or global configuration.
+    warning: module 'dummy' contains PHP tweaks that will not be loaded; tweaks must be defined in the project or global configuration.
-    The current state file (dummy) is finished loading.
+    The current state module (dummy) is finished loading.
-    Just loaded a state called: dummy
+    Just loaded a module called: dummy
-    All states have finished loading.
+    All modules have finished loading.
     {
       "options": {
         "wp_mail_smtp": {